SolarSpaceTech/product-documentation-help/en/meta/category/category-name.md

 - **Mandatory:** To display the article in a section on the main page, both `category` and `categoryName` must be specified.
 - **Absence of `categoryName`:** If `category` is specified but `categoryName` is missing, the value from `displayName` will be used for display.
-- **Uniqueness of the title:** It is recommended that `categoryName` be informative and unique within the section to avoid confusion.
+- **Uniqueness of the seoTitle:** It is recommended that `categoryName` be informative and unique within the section to avoid confusion.

 <br/>